callumhardy/Stretched/README.md

 ### Setting a max height for the stretched Image

 Changing the padding of elements like the example above is handy, but it will not quite help with this task.
 Instead for this we can assign a `maxHeight` to the 'stretcher' element.
-Below we are setting the amount of the image that can be visible to `100px` in height.
+This will only allow the `100px` of the image to be visible vertically.
 The same can be done for `maxWidth`.

 	element.stretchED({
 		stretcher: {